lxvdo/site-blog/content/posts/building_resilience.md

 ---
-title: "The important things you could be doing in a crisis"
+title: "The best things you could be doing in a crisis"
 date: 2020-04-12
 tags: ["Life", "Personal development"]
 draft: false